Virtual assistant

 Site

-Close an open issue
+Close an issue to be processed

 Site statuses

-Add/Modify Building(s)
+Add/Modify building(s)

 The steps for setting up a site